pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 Next, we want to offer recurring guided tours for our museum.
 Our guided tour takes place every Monday and Wednesday at 10 AM in the first half of 2027.
-For that, we are going to create several new dates for this event series.
+For that, we are going to create multiple new dates for this event series.
 We will click the :btn-icon:fa3-plus: Create many new dates: button.

 In the box titled "Repetition rule", we will choose the following: